dfernandezperez/cloneRanger/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥8.4.7-brightgreen.svg)](https://snakemake.github.io)

 A Snakemake workflow to process single-cell libraries generated with 10XGenomics platform (RNA, ATAC and RNA+ATAC) together with [LARRY barcoding](https://www.nature.com/articles/s41586-020-2503-6).
 The pipeline uses cellranger to generate the single cell matrices to import into R/Python.

+## Software requirements

+**IMPORTANT**: To run this pipeline you must have [snakemake](https://snakemake.github.io) installed.
+You can follow their [tutorial](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) for installing the software.
+Also, to run the pipeline some [singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html) containers for cellranger are also required.
+You can read more about this in the [cellranger parameters](#configuration-of-pipeline-parameters-cellranger) section.

 ## Main output